-During the period of November 1, 2015, to October 31, 2016, the seven regional managers collectively handled, on average, more than 1,870 live phone calls and voicemails per month, an increase from the average of 1,700 monthly calls from the 2015-2016 school year.
-Regional managers also respond to emails from private schools, parents and school districts, averaging more than 2,600 emails per month.
+During the period of November 1, 2016, to October 31, 2017, the seven regional managers collectively handled, on average, more than 1,815 live phone calls and voicemails per month.
+Regional managers also respond to emails from private schools, parents and school districts, averaging more than 2,900 emails per month.
+Due to continued growth, three of the seven regional managers were given additional duties necessary to administer the scholarship programs.